-If you are either producing a publication for your event or the Mayor is to be announced at the event, the correct form of address is ‘The Worshipful the Mayor of Macclesfield, Councillor David Edwardes’.
+If you are either producing a publication for your event or the Mayor is to be announced at the event, the correct form of address is ‘The Worshipful the Mayor of Macclesfield, Councillor Chris Wilcock’.

 After the formal introductions, the Mayor can be addressed as ‘Mr Mayor’.
-The Mayoress should be addressed as Mayoress, Mrs Natalia Belinskya.
+The Mayoress, Mrs Katie Wilcock, should be addressed by her name.

-The Mayoress should be seated on the immediate left of the Chair, except when the Mayor sits on the Chair’s left, in which case the Mayor’s guest should sit on the Mayor’s left.
+The Mayoress should be seated on the immediate left of the Chair, expect when the Mayor sits on the Chair’s left, in which case the Mayor’s guest should sit on the Mayor’s left.

 - A male and female Mayor can be addressed as ‘Mr Mayor’.
 However many female Mayors choose to be known as ‘Madam Mayor’.

 - The Mayor can have either a female Mayoress or a male Consort.

 - When the Mayor is dressed in his/her robes, no one must walk between the Mayor and the Mace (which is carried by the Mayor’s Officer, or Attendant).

 - As soon as a councillor is officially elected to be the town’s next Mayor, he/she becomes, and is addressed as the Mayor-Elect.